 Darren Jackson

-Darren Jackson has been a fixture on the Minneapolis music scene for more than two decades.
+Darren Jackson (he/him) has been a fixture on the Minneapolis music scene for more than two decades.
 He founded three critically-acclaimed bands (Kid Dakota and The Hopefuls, aka The Olympic Hopefuls, and Alva Star), released eleven albums, and won three Minnesota Music Awards, including “Artist of the Year.”

-He has headlined nearly every venue in the Twin Cities metro area, including First Avenue, the Fitzgerald Theater, and Orchestra Hall, and has toured extensively in the United States and Europe, sharing stages with rock and roll icons such as Soul Asylum and The Cars as well as indie rock stalwarts like LOW and Trampled by Turtles.
+has toured extensively in the United States and Europe, sharing stages with rock and roll icons such as Soul Asylum and The Cars as well as indie rock stalwarts like LOW and Trampled by Turtles.

 Take a workshop or lessons with Darren